You are here

-As part of the agency's role managing the Federal government’s spectrum use, NTIA represents the spectrum-related interests of the Executive Branch and Federal agencies, as well as the interests of the United States as a whole, abroad.
-In doing so, NTIA works closely with the Department of State, the Federal Communication Commission, and other Federal agencies.
+As part of NTIA’s's role managing the Federal Government’s use of radio-frequency spectrum, the Office of Spectrum Management (OSM) represents the spectrum-related interests of the Executive Branch, the federal agencies, and the United States as a whole, at regional and international spectrum policy-making forums.
+In doing so, NTIA works closely with the Department of State, the Federal Communications Commission, and other federal agencies.

-The ITU Radiocommunication Sector (ITU-R) is the focal point for developing technical standards for spectrum use.
-The ITU-R facilitates international collaboration to ensure the rational, equitable, efficient, and economical use of the radio frequency spectrum and satellite orbits.
-NTIA leads Federal preparations for ITU-R Study Groups to develop technical standards and study issues for World Radiocommunication Conferences (WRC).
+The ITU Radiocommunication Sector (ITU-R) is the focal point for developing technical recommendations for international spectrum use.
+The ITU-R facilitates international collaboration to ensure the rational, equitable, efficient, and economical use of spectrum and satellite orbits.
+NTIA leads federal preparations for ITU-R Study Groups to develop technical studies and policies for these ITU-R meetings and, ultimately, WRCs.